New Native Daintree Nursery – UPDATE

 It’s also good to note that the block, bordered on two sides by deep water creeks, has unique ecosystems and vegetation that is extremely rare Daintree rainforest.
-It’s going to be a wonderful location for the new nursery, and a meaningful restoration project into the future.
+It’s going to be a wonderful location for the new nursery, and a meaningful restoration project in to the future.

 Land Manager and Project Manager for the new nursery, Justin McMahon, says, “Not only is the new nursery in a position to source and supply local, endemic plants for future regeneration projects.
-It is continuing to solidify our place in the community with local employment opportunities for north of the Daintree River local residents of all backgrounds whether born and raised, local indigenous groups or faces who have come from overseas to be a part of a World Heritage Rainforests future.”
+It is continuing to solidify our place in the community with local employment opportunities for north of the Daintree River local residents of all backgrounds whether born and raised, local indigenous groups, or faces who have come from overseas to be a part of a World Heritage Rainforests future.”

 We’re currently putting the final touches on the site agreement which will lead to permits and then construction.
 With luck, we’ll be in business by the new year!

 We’re so thrilled to share this new development and great news with you all, a huge win for everyone in protecting rainforests forever.
-And huge thanks for everyone who’s backed the new nursery.
+And huge thanks to everyone who’s backed the new nursery.
 Thank you.